Important information: How to spot a scam

 When parking in locations where EasyPark is available, you might encounter QR codes.
 Here’s how to ensure you’re interacting with an official EasyPark code, and not a fake one:

-• EasyPark QR codes: Our codes will only direct you to download the EasyPark app from Apple’s App Store or Google Play.
+EasyPark QR codes: If you already have the app on your phone, our QR codes will take you directly to it.
+If you don’t have the app, the QR codes will direct you to download it from the app store.
+Please note: Our codes will only direct you to download the EasyPark app from Apple’s App Store or Google Play.

-• Unsure?
+Unsure?
 Avoid scanning: If something feels off, don’t scan the code.
 Open the EasyPark app directly and manually enter the zone number.
+If you don’t have our app, you can download it here.

 FAQ

-Why does EasyPark use QR codes when there are so many fraudulent attempts?
+Why does EasyPark use QR codes and what are the benefits?

 How do I know that the QR code is not an EasyPark QR code?